 - it reached its target consumers directly

-- it helped create brand awareness among those who didn’t know the Guinness brand.
+- it helped create a better brand identity among those who didn’t know the Guinness brand.

 3. San Francisco Zoo